 Take an exciting journey through the most diverse of sciences.
 Discover Psychology not as a motley collection of theories, but as a powerful science that aims to improve people's lives.
 This interactive short course in Psychology is taught in small groups by psychologists conducting cutting-edge research.

 The fashion industry is an important global economy, employing millions worldwide.
 People engage with fashion at every level, as designer, retailer, consumer.
 If we hope to understand our relationship with fashion, we need to look to psychology.
-This course explores the psychological processes that underpin behaviour in the broad context of fashion.
-From senation and perception through self and identity, consumer behaviour and social responsibility we discuss how fashion can work for us.

 Come and explore soul, jazz and gospel music, build your confidence, experience the joy of singing, find your voice and develop your singing skills in a safe, enjoyable and creative atmosphere with others.

 Always wanted to write a novel but don't know where to begin?
 This course will kick-start your book, giving you the confidence to find and shape an idea, write a first draft, and learn the steps required to take an idea from draft to published book.